 Don't Be Afraid to Try Something New

 So last week I was in a bit of a pickle.
 I knew Danny Peña had a great story.
 I had known it for a long time, but I never made the effort to have Danny on the show.
-I always known I would get around to it.
+I always knew I would get around to it.
 Well in my laziness he appeared on the New Media Show, and Podcast Junkies.
 Now this is not a big deal, but I wanted to really bring Danny's story before anyone had really heard his story (that wasn't in the gaming world that is).
 So now I was going to have Danny on the show.

 What could I do to make my interview stand out?

 Danny's story needs no help.
-It's awesome, but still I wanted to stand out.
+It's awesome, but still, I wanted to stand out.

 So listened to those interviews and tried to figure out what I wanted to have on this show, as well as anything that could make it stand out.
 There are no “bad” parts of Danny's story.
 This made it tough.
-So again, what could I do to be different.
+So again, what could I do to be different?.
 I never want to be like everyone else.
 So I added sound effects.

 How did I know these would work?
 Because I had not heard the sound of a 56 K modem in a very long time and when I did it made me smile.
-When I heard the sound effect of pacman, the MTV theme, or the others sound effects I used they made me smile.
-I realized anyone under 30 wouldn't get the subtle joke, but those who did, would hopefully have the same reaction I did.
+When I heard the sound effect of pacman, the MTV theme, or the other sound effects I used they made me smile.
+I realized anyone under 30 wouldn't get the subtle joke, but those who did would hopefully have the same reaction I did.
 They smiled.